The author begins with these three production abstractions...

 constantly crying through-out his whole life. (was this due to LSD or unhappiness related to a vegan diet?)

-studied Zen Buddhism and meditated throughout his life but appeared to be the most materialistic person in North America (and
+studied Zen Buddhism and meditated throughout his life but appeared to be the most materialistic person in North America (and a first-class prick)

-appeared to hate the social imperatives of the French (re: Danielle Mitterrand's questions during her tour of the Macintosh
+appeared to hate the social imperatives of the French (re: Danielle Mitterrand's questions during her tour of the Macintosh factory) and yet thought of himself as an

-factory) and yet thought of himself as an artist and considered living in Paris.
+artist and considered living in Paris.

-accused others, including Microsoft, of stealing Apple's ideas then released adverts with quotes like "good artists copy, but
+accused others, including Microsoft, of stealing Apple's ideas then released adverts with quotes like "good artists copy, but great artists steal"

 add to this the fact that the whole mouse-based graphical interface was stolen from Xerox